 * ECB and Bank of England embark on forward guidance

-* Draghi says rates low for extended period, could fall further
+* Draghi says rates low for extended period, could fall

 * BoE says market pricing for rate rises not warranted